 The Appliance consists of a Linux-based 64-bit operating system and all the packages needed to run one of the server components of Nexthink: the Portal or the Engine.
-The Portal and the Engine must be installed in separate physical or virtual machines, except for some specific cases (see below).
-When installed in virtual machines, the requirements are equivalent to those of a dedicated physical server.
+The Portal and the Engine must be installed in separate physical or virtual machines, except for some small setups, where they can share the same appliance.
+When installed in virtual machines, hardware requirements may vary depending on the load of the infrastructure.

 complexity = entities * hierarchies * (max_levels + 2)

 - entities is the total number of entities across all Engines;

 - hierarchies is the total number of hierarchies;

 - max_levels is the number of user-defined hierarchy levels for the hierarchy which has the largest number of levels (excluding both the root level and the entity level).

 If you have already defined your hierarchies (in a pre-production environment, for instance), find these numbers in the Portal by logging in as administrator and navigating to ADMINISTRATION→Hierarchies:

 Note the total number of entities (1) and the number of levels in the selected hierarchy (2) in the example above: 33 entities and 2 levels (Region and Country).
 If you have defined more than one hierarchy, select the hierarchy with the highest number of levels to use this number as value for max_levels in the formula.